pietheinstrengholt/rssmonster/README.md

 #### Todo

 * Show first image (image_url) in minimal less-content dialog
-* Set hr break style to grey when marking as read
 * Change image heart (grey)
 * Cleanup JS
 * Cosmetic: When moving feeds between categories, change the count for the category